Home » Motor Finance Commission Complaints

 Motor Finance Commission Complaints

 The Financial Conduct Authority (FCA) is looking into how motor finance companies used to pay commission to vehicle dealers.
-This includes looking at arrangements where dealers could influence the interest rate customers were offered.
+This includes arrangements where dealers could influence the interest rate offered to customers.

-On 1 August 2025, the Supreme Court issued a decision that overturned a previous ruling by the Court of Appeal concerning commission disclosure.
-In response, the FCA announced plans to introduce a redress scheme in 2026 to help affected customers.
+On 1 August 2025, the Supreme Court issued a decision concerning commission disclosure.
+In response, the FCA introduced a redress scheme on 30 March 2026 (the Redress Scheme) to help affected customers.
+However, the Redress Scheme is now subject to legal challenge, which means there is uncertainty about the timetable for implementation.

 What are motor finance commission complaints?